Nour-Sadek/Data-Analysis-for-Hospitals/README.md

 # Data-Analysis-for-Hospitals

-### Learning Outcomes:
-Conduct a comprehensive data study using the pandas library: from uploading data and correcting errors in the CSV files to simple data visualization.

 ### About
 You know the story.
 Data is everywhere: texts, images, news, and spreadsheets.
 It affects our habits and defines our future.
 The amount of data is growing by